maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 | 96          | 1              |
 +-------------+----------------+
 ```
-- Customer with id = 23 visited the mall once and made one transaction during the visit with id = 12.
-- Customer with id = 9 visited the mall once and made one transaction during the visit with id = 13.
-- Customer with id = 30 visited the mall once and did not make any transactions.
-- Customer with id = 54 visited the mall three times.
-  > During 2 visits they did not make any transactions, and during one visit they made 3 transactions.
-- Customer with id = 96 visited the mall once and did not make any transactions.

-As we can see, users with IDs 30 and 96 visited the mall one time without making any transactions.
+As we can see, users with IDs `30` and `96` visited the mall one time without making any transactions.
-Also user 54 visited the mall twice and did not make any transactions.
+Also user id `54` visited the mall twice and did not make any transactions.

 ```
 /**